ezhulenev/ezhulenev.github.io/source/_posts/2014-10-20-comparables.markdown

 with Spark, Spark Streaming and Cassandra.
 We use only Twitter live stream data for now, accessing high quality news data is a bit more complicated problem.

+Let's take for example this tweet from CNN:

+<blockquote class="twitter-tweet" lang="en"><p>Trying to spot the next <a href="https://twitter.com/search?q=%24FB&amp;src=ctag">$FB</a> or <a href="https://twitter.com/search?q=%24TWTR&amp;src=ctag">$TWTR</a>?
+These 10 startups are worth keeping an eye on <a href="http://t.co/FEKNtm7QqB">http://t.co/FEKNtm7QqB</a></p>&mdash; CNN Public Relations (@CNNPR) <a href="https://twitter.com/CNNPR/status/518083527863435264">October 3, 2014</a></blockquote>
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+From this tweet we can derive 2 mentions for 2 companies.
+For Facebook it will be Twitter and vice-versa.
+If we collect tweets for all companies over some period of time, and take a ratio of joint appearance in same tweet as a measure of "similarity", we can build comparable company recommendations based on this measure.

 ### Data Model